-The year 2021 was again severely impacted by the covid pandemic, however with the strong vaccination efforts societies began the arduous return to normal way of life, which is still in the process.
+The year 2021 was again severely impacted by the covid pandemic.
+However, with the strong vaccination efforts, societies began the arduous return to the normal way of life, which is still ongoing.

-From retail banking perspective following 2020, a year of severe lockdowns and restrictions, 2021 brought in a sense of relief and mostly past Q1 clients began relaxing and becoming more consumer oriented in the sense of shopping, investing, experiencing more.
-The Government led support for delayed repayment was complete with the end of Q1 and the following three quarters the retail lending returned to gradual growth.
+From a retail banking perspective, following 2020, a year of severe lockdowns and restrictions, 2021 brought in a sense of relief and, mostly after Q1, clients began relaxing and becoming more consumer-oriented in the sense of shopping, investing and experiencing more.
+The Governmentsupport for delayed repayment was complete with the end of Q1 and in the following three quarters, the retail lending started to grow gradually.

-Branch locations remained throughout the entire 2021 with adjusted working hours and with more regulated accesses to the facilities, naturally drew more clients to seek digital solutions and increase both frequency and amount of transactions executed online.
-The Bank also became more open to clients online offering extended services for both retail and SBB clients.
+Throughout the entire 2021, branch locations remained with adjusted working hours and with more regulated accesses to the facilities, which, naturally, drew more clients to seek digital solutions and increase both the frequency and the amount of transactions executed online.
+The Bank also became more open to clients online, offering extended services for both retail and SBB clients.

-The Contact center challenged with the limitation to working spaces remained distributed on several locations however consistently provided premium customer care 24/7 increasing the workload multiple times compared to the pre-covid years.
+The Contact center, challenged with the limitation to the working spaces, remained distributed on several locations and yet, it consistently provided premium customer care 24/7, increasing the workload multiple times compared to the pre-covid years.